micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 ---
-title: 6LOWPAN communications between NuttX and a Raspberry Pi
+title: Configure 6LoWPAN communications
-permalink: /docs/tutorials/advanced/nuttx/6lowpan_nuttx_rpi/
+permalink: /docs/tutorials/advanced/nuttx/6lowpan_config/
 ---

 This guide will show how to set-up a Raspberry Pi 3 (RPI) running Raspbian and an Olimex STM32 E407 board running NuttX to have 6lowpan communication between them.
+Note: This tutorial doesn't use micro-ROS, is just a proof of concept of the 6LoWPAN communications.

 ## What do we need?